'Disinformation' Is The Word Of The Year — And A Sign Of What's To Come

 "Dezinformatsiya" was anglicized to "disinformation" during the Cold War era and extended to Western intelligence operations.
 The characters in John le Carré's spy novels are always talking about planting disinformation to deceive the KGB, using the same clandestine techniques the Soviets did.
 But the advent of social media created a new field of play and a new panoply of tools for diffusing and amplifying disinformation: trolls and troll farms, bots, hacked accounts and microtargeting.

 The Russians weren't the only ones to see the possibilities.
 In a recent report called the Global Disinformation Order, the Oxford Internet Institute identified organized social media campaigns in 70 nations.
 Authoritarian regimes use social media domestically to discredit political opponents.
-A dozen or so nations, like Russia, China, Iran, Pakistan and Saudi Arabia, use it to influence opinion in foreign nations.
+A dozen or so nations, such as Russia, China, Iran, Pakistan and Saudi Arabia, use it to influence opinion in foreign nations.

 Dictionaries typically define "disinformation" as the dissemination of deliberately false information, and modern disinformation campaigns all make use of the mendacious techniques we associate with the Orwellian propaganda of the totalitarian states of the last century.
 They generate a deluge of deceptive narratives that some describe as the "firehose of falsehoods" concocted to glorify a leader or a cause or to malign their enemies.
 But these campaigns are not all lies.
 They're also aimed at sharpening tribal divisions and sowing confusion or apathy, and a lot of their effort goes to building out networks of followers.
 And for those purposes, a true report or even a benign cat photo can sometimes be just as effective as a blatant falsehood.
 You have to win friends to influence people.